jastev/azure-intro/storage/vhds.md

 number of VHDs that you can successfully put in a standard account has as much to do with your usage patterns as it does with technology.
 If you're booting a lot of VMs simultaneously, you'll want fewer VHDs in those accounts.

-IOPS are not the only governor, though.
-Storage accounts are also limited by total I/O bandwidth.
-It's good practice to keep your VHDs in separate accounts from your heavily accessed non-page blobs.

 When VMs are I/O bound against a VHD, they may block and become unresponsive.
 If that VM is providing network services, these connections may correspondingly